 County Engineers/Roads Department

 Find your local County Engineer and staff along with contact information.

 Here you will find a list of Abstract Companies in the State (not all entities that do abstracting are listed, only those that are members of the Iowa Land Title Association).

 State Land Surveyors

 This website provides a list of licensed Surveyors in the State of Iowa and anything you ever wanted to know about land surveying.

-Usually, unless your property is in one of the following cities in Iowa that have chosen to have a separate city assessor: Mason City, Ames, Clinton, Dubuque, Iowa City, Cedar Rapids, Davenport, and Sioux City.What offices at the county are involved in the assessment and taxation of real estate?
+Usually, unless your property is in one of the following cities in Iowa that have chosen to have a separate city assessor: Mason City, Ames, Clinton, Dubuque, Iowa City, Cedar Rapids, Davenport, and Sioux City.How do I apply or find out if I qualify for the Homestead Credit or Military Exemption?